 While you may think that making yourself inaccessible to renters will save you a fair amount of trouble, such behavior will only serve to create more problems.

-In addition to collecting rent and dealing with tenant concerns, they’ll consult with maintenance staff and screen applications from potential renters.
+Additionally, collecting rent and dealing with tenant concerns, they’ll consult with maintenance staff and screen applications from potential renters.
 However, even if you go this route, make a point of checking in on a daily basis and staying abreast of what’s happening on your properties.

-It isn’t hard to see why landlords are often cast in less-than-ideal light.
-After all, many property owners have no qualms about ignoring tenant concerns and allowing serious problems to go unaddressed for extended periods.
-So, if you’re looking to do right by your renters and your property, make an effort to embody the characteristics discussed above.
+It also allows severe problems to go unaddressed for extended periods.
+So, if you’re looking to do right for your renters and your property, try to embody the characteristics discussed above.

 Read Also: